yetanotherco/yet-another-bridge/README.md

-   SN_RPC_URL = Infura or Alchemy RPC URL SN_ESCROW_OWNER = Public address of the owner of the Escrow contract MM_SN_WALLET_ADDR = Starknet wallet of the MarketMaker CLAIM_PAYMENT_NAME = Exact name of the claimPayment function that is called from L1, case sensitive.
-Example: claimPayment MM_ETHEREUM_WALLET = Ethereum wallet of the MarketMaker NATIVE_TOKEN_ETH_STARKNET = Ethereum's erc20 token handler contract in Starknet, this value is automatically updated after solidity/deploy.sh is run
+   SN_RPC_URL = Infura or Alchemy RPC URL SN_ESCROW_OWNER = Public address of the owner of the Escrow contract MM_SN_WALLET_ADDR = Starknet wallet of the MarketMaker CLAIM_PAYMENT_NAME = Exact name of the claim_payment function that is called from L1, case sensitive.
+Example: claim_payment
+   MM_ETHEREUM_WALLET = Ethereum wallet of the MarketMaker NATIVE_TOKEN_ETH_STARKNET = Ethereum's erc20 token handler contract in Starknet, this value is automatically updated after solidity/deploy.sh is run
    PAYMENT_REGISTRY_PROXY_ADDRESS = Address of ETH smart contract Proxy